After home heating, hot water is the second largest user of energy in your home – accounting for 15 percent of your total energy use.

 How the program works

-1. Work with the dealer, plumber or retailer of your choice to determine the best natural gas water heater for your home.
-Buy and install a qualifying water heater in your home between January 1 - December 31, 2013.
+1. Work with the dealer, plumber or retailer of your choice to determine the best high-efficiency natural gas water heater for your home that qualifies for a rebate.
+Buy and install the water heater in your home between January 1 - December 31, 2014.

 2. Complete an application.
 Simply type your information in the interactive fields and then print your completed form.
 Please review all program guidelines and requirements on back of rebate application.